amch-med23/alx-backend/0x03-queuing_system_in_js/README.md

-This is queuing system in javascript.
+This is the 0x03-queuing system in javascript project!